 Paris, 3 September 2019 - Greece has the foundations for effective action against money laundering and terrorist financing.
 However, it needs to improve prosecution of these crimes and focus more on the risks that face the non-financial sector.

 The Financial Action Task Force (FATF) assessed Greece’s anti-money laundering and counter terrorist financing (AML/CFT) system.
-The assessment is a comprehensive review of the effectiveness of Greece’s measures and their compliance with the FATF Recommendations.
+The Mutual Evaluation Report Greece 2019

 Greece completed its first comprehensive national assessment of money laundering and terrorist financing risks in 2018 and has a good understanding of the risks it faces.
 The lucrative drug trade in Greece is one of the most important money laundering risks the country faces.
 Other risks include corruption and smuggling of migrants.
 The country’s terrorist financing risks come primarily from domestic terrorist groups.